 - Bellingham (pronounced Bellin'jum'), a traditional but very busy Northumbrian village, is a 20 min stroll from the site (0.75 miles).
-Although small, Bellingham is the centre of a widely-spread community in the North Tyne and Redesdale valleys, and offers a surprising range of services and shops. - Bellingham has a selection of small shops including: a newsagent/post office, a well-stocked supermarket (open until 10 pm), a general hardware store, a bakery, butchers, a greengrocers and a chemist. - There are bank services at the Post Office and a cashpoint at the supermarket. - There is a fuel garage in the village, though it is expensive. - There is a medical practice in the village. - The Tourist Information Centre, Heritage Centre (a small voluntary run museum) and Carriages café (a refurbished 1950's railway carriage) are located in the former Railway Station yard.
+Although small, Bellingham is the centre of a widely-spread community in the North Tyne and Redesdale valleys, and offers a surprising range of services and shops. - Bellingham has a selection of small shops including: a newsagent/post office, a well-stocked supermarket (open until 10 pm), a general hardware store, a bakery, butchers, a greengrocers and a chemist. - There are two banks in the village, one with a cashpoint. - There is a fuel garage in the village, though it is expensive. - There is a medical practice in the village. - The Tourist Information Centre, Heritage Centre (a small voluntary run museum) and Carriages café (a refurbished 1950's railway carriage) are located in the former Railway Station yard.
 The Heritage centre tells the violent history of the Borders; from the Reivers to the iron industry, railway and more, with artefacts from the local area. - Hareshaw Linn waterfall is an easy two-hour walk from the village.
 The combination of the rushing burn, the stunning woodland with its rare lichens and fungi, and the opportunities to glimpse Red Squirrels and Roe Deer, deservedly makes this a popular destination with our guests.